Okay You’ve Trapped the Beast: Now What?

 Ensuring the Welfare of Trapped Woodchucks

 Once your safety is accounted for you need to consider the welfare of the animal.
-Use a live trap, such as a Havahart that won’t physically harm the woodchuck.
+Use a live capture trap, such as a Havahart that won’t physically harm the woodchuck.
 And the time to familiarize yourself with the release procedures for your particular trap is BEFORE there is an animal actually in the trap!

 DON’T leave trapped animals unattended for any length of time.
 You would be unpleasantly surprised by how quickly a caged animal can die from exposure, especially on a hot, sunny day.